Skip to navigation Skip to content

 • To cease the timeshare assessment on the OAS screen, code the following fields:

-• Event Date today's date (the same date is used for coding in the timeshare investment on the SVDI screen)
+• Event Date today's date.
+Use the same date of event when coding it as a Direct Investment on the SVDI screen)

 • % Owned Client and % Owned Partner code as '0'